olowoyobabajide/project_z/code/README.md

 ```

 ## Usage
-Run the analyzer by providing the path to the extracted APK directory or file system location:
+Run the analyzer by providing the path to the source APK file:

 ```bash
 ./fs_analyzer <path_to_apk> [-d] [-o json <report_file.json>]